-The temperature knob is the rotating knob located at the center of of the control with tapered RED and BLUE bands surrounding most of the knob.
+The Temperature knob is the rotating knob located at the center of the control with tapered RED and BLUE bands surrounding most of the knob.
 The wide RED part of the band (full right) is the heat or warmer area.
-The wide BLUE area (full left) is the cooling or cool temperature area.
+The wide BLUE area (full left) is the cool or unheated temperature area.
 Any position selected between full right and full left will give a temperature between the two extreme temperatures.
+The cool temperature you select will not be cooler than the outside temperature, unless an A/C mode is selected (if equipped).